jacgoldsm/peruse/README.md

 all the chosen elements or it can return an `Iterator` that lazily generates the chosen elements.

-Finally, {itertools} also provides a new data structure stores a `data.frame` as an object with reference semantics and `O(1)` access to columns.
+Finally, {peruse} also provides a new data structure stores a `data.frame` as an object with reference semantics and `O(1)` access to columns.
 This is useful when iterating over `data.frame`s with many columns, because the object is modified in place, rather than making a